pherde/pherde-blog/content/posts/ansible-a-beginners-tutorial.md

 ansible_ssh_pass = user password.

-[serveralpine] = group name, we can add as many hosts as we want into the group.
+[servers] = group name, we can add as many hosts as we want into the group.

 I know... putting a password in a text file is not at all safe.
 But remember, I am only following what I saw in the KodeKloud course.
 In a second moment, we can use ssh-key instead of a password.